Ajlackey8/Free_Project/README.md

 ![image](https://user-images.githubusercontent.com/25378587/172199944-4c03469e-c865-4c41-9b98-48b6c35a9a86.png)

 ## Model
-The most accurate predictive model used was a decision tree regressor which resulted in a RMSE of ~1000 for a field with a mean of ~2200, and an R2 fit to the testing split of 0.6 which, while leaving room for improvement, gives a good first step prediction of expected sales considering the range was 33 to 8500.
+The most accurate predictive model used was a Neural Network which was able to correctly determine if a patient did/did not have heart disease with 88% precision.
+Resulting in 203 correct predictions out of 230.

 ## Recommendations:
-Running a more variable model might give us further improved results as the distinct skewing of the numbers by some categorical store data seems to have been an issue.
+Further tuning the neural network to bias the results in favor of positive results.
+False negatives could have unwanted consequences for both patient and healthcare provider so having the model require more confidence to assign a negative would create less accurate results, but create more conservative results that avoid false negatives.

 ### For further information
 For any additional questions, please contact ajlackey8@gmail.com